codahale/veil/docs/design.md

 ### Indistinguishability Of Messages From Random Noise

 `veil.mres` ciphertexts are indistinguishable from random noise.
-All components of an `veil.mres` ciphertext are Cyclist ciphertexts; a successful distinguishing attack on them would require Cyclist to not be IND-CPA secure.
+All components of an `veil.mres` ciphertext are Cyclist ciphertexts; a successful distinguishing attack on them would imply that Keccak-_p_\[1600,10\] is distinguishable from a random permutation.

 ### Partial Decryption